Acecoder35/OpenFASoC/README.md

 # FUTURE WORK:
 POST LAYOUT SIMULATIONS ARE NOT EXACTLY MATCHING.
 HAVE TO DEBUG AT EVERY TRANSISTOR AND IDENTFY WHERE IT IS FAILING
 # AUTHORS
--  *SANAMPUDI GOPALA KRISHNA REDDY MT2022527*, Postgraduate Student, International Institute of Information Technology, Bangalore
+-  *SAI ANVITH VATTIKUTI IMT2018528*, International Institute of Information Technology, Bangalore
 # Contributers
 -  *KUNAL GHOSH*, Director, VSD Corp.
 Pvt.
 Ltd